 Phones 4u.
 Legal proceedings were issued in the High Court against O2 by the Administrators of Phones 4u.
-The trial of this case in the High Court took place in Spring/ Summer 2022.
+The trial of this case in the High Court took place in Spring/Summer 2022.
 Mr Justice Roth handed down his judgment on 10 November 2023.
-The Court rejected all of Phones4u's claims.
-After applying for, and being denied permission to appeal at first instance, the Court of Appeal granted Phones4u's application.
+The Court rejected all of Phones 4u's claims.
+After applying for, and being denied permission to appeal at first instance, the Court of Appeal granted Phones 4u's application.
 The appeal will be heard in May 2025.

 Class action regarding alleged combined handset and airtime charges overpayment.
-In December 2023 we received a claim brought against Telefonica UK by an individual acting as a proposed class representative.
-The same individual is bringing similar claims against the other three mobile network operators.
-These claims are brought in the Competition Appeal Tribunal.
-It is alleged in these claims that customers with combined handset and airtime contracts have been overcharged when their handset minimum term contract expired.
+In December 2023 we received a claim brought against Telefonica UK and the other mobile network operators by an individual acting as a proposed class representative.
+These claims are brought in the Competition Appeal Tribunal using a specific regime for competition law class actions.
+It is alleged that the mobile operators are either individually or collectively dominant and that their customers with combined handset and airtime contracts have been overcharged when their handset minimum term contract expired.

 The claimant assesses the value of the claim against Telefonica UK at £256.0 million and as against the four mobile network operators at £3.3 billion.
-Discussions regarding the claims are preliminary and there are various procedural stages to be completed before the matter may proceed, including the determination of whether the claim can be 'certified' at a Tribunal hearing which has been listed for 3-4 days from 31 March 2025.
+The litigation is at an early stage and before it can progress the claim needs to be certified at a Tribunal hearing (i.e. approved by the Tribunal to proceed as a collective action).
+The certification hearing will take place in March/April 2025.
+Any final determination of the claim is unlikely for several years.
 We intend to vigorously defend this matter.